By Sheryl Sandberg, Chief Operating Officer

 Our commitment to Columbus goes well beyond this week’s events.
 Through our partnership with Columbus State Community College (CSCC) we’re developing a new Digital Marketing Program so students can take digital marketing and social media classes that will help prepare them for jobs.
 We’ll work closely with the CSCC to structure classes so they reflect what we learned directly from Columbus jobseekers, managers and local small businesses:

-- Columbus small businesses told us they believe social media is central to success, with nearly three in four (72%) saying that creating a social media presence for their company is important for growth.
+- Columbus small businesses told us they believe social media is central to success, with nearly 3 in 4 (72%) saying that creating a social media presence for their company is important for growth.
 Yet less than one in five (19%) saying their skills in this area are excellent.

 - We also learned that small businesses value digital skills when hiring employees, with more than 8 in 10 (85%) small business managers telling us a person’s digital skills are important — nearly twice as many as those that value where a candidate went to school (44%).